Although there is a wide range of choices we cannot guarantee that every group will be run each year.

 For this Group you need to be able to ring touches of Plain Bob Doubles inside, well and reliably.
 You will receive tuition and experience in all aspects of Plain Bob Minor.

-For this Group you will need to be able to ring touches of Minor methods beyond Plain Bob with ease and confidence.
-You should be looking to take your first step into Surprise Minor, consolidating on touches of Cambridge or already moving on to Norwich, Beverley or London.
+For this Group you will need to be able to ring touches of Minor methods beyond Plain Bob with confidence.
+You should be looking to take your first step into Surprise Minor, consolidating touches of Cambridge or already moving on to Norwich, Beverley or London.

-A Group for those who can already ring Stedman Doubles and can maybe ring Grandsire Triples; and who wish to move on to, or consolidate on, Stedman Triples.
+A Group for those who can already ring Stedman Doubles, can ring on 8 bells with confidence and perhaps ring Grandsire Triples; and who wish to move on to, or consolidate on, Stedman Triples.

 Surprise Major - The Basics